cesarhusrod/sarai_piezo_precip/README.md

 ## Data sources

 1. Input CSV file with **sampling locations**.
-It contains, among others, a geographic location defined by coordinates and a unique field (*FID*).
+It's given by *locations_file* parameter in *config.ini* file.
+It contains, among others, a geographic location defined by coordinates and a unique field (*location_id_field* parameter in *config.ini* file).
 The notebook used it as location identification in output measurements CSV files (as column name).

 This file must have the character ';' as the field delimiter.
-Sampling location coordinates are given by geographic coordinates longitude (field *X*) and latitude (field *Y*) in **WGS84** (**ETRS_4326**) system.
+Sampling location coordinates are given by geographic coordinates longitude (field *location_lon*) and latitude (field *location_lat*) in *geographic* (*EPSG:4326*) reference system of coordinates.

 2. **Precipitation measurements**.
-Coded as an internal notebook variable, it points to a packed and compressed file (*\*.tar.gz*) located in [https://www.aemet.es/documentos/es/serviciosclimaticos/cambio_climat/datos_diarios/dato_observacional/rejilla_5km/v2/Serie_AEMET_v2_pcp_1951a2020_txt.tar.gz](https://www.aemet.es/documentos/es/serviciosclimaticos/cambio_climat/datos_diarios/dato_observacional/rejilla_5km/v2/Serie_AEMET_v2_pcp_1951a2020_txt.tar.gz).
+Coded as an input parameter *precipitations_url* in the *config.ini* configuration file.
+It points by default to a packed, compressed file (*\*.tar.gz*) located in [https://www.aemet.es/documentos/es/serviciosclimaticos/cambio_climat/datos_diarios/dato_observacional/rejilla_5km/v2/Serie_AEMET_v2_pcp_1951a2020_txt.tar.gz](https://www.aemet.es/documentos/es/serviciosclimaticos/cambio_climat/datos_diarios/dato_observacional/rejilla_5km/v2/Serie_AEMET_v2_pcp_1951a2020_txt.tar.gz).
 It contains three files:
    - *README*, which informs about the content of files,
    - *Master*, with precipitation grid coordinates and their IDs,
    - *historical precipitation file*, which contains interpolated precipitation measurements in a grid with a spatial resolution of 5x5 km, and temporal resolution of one day from 1951-01-01 to 2020-21-31.

 3. **Piezometrical measurements**.
-Coded again as internal notebook variable, it points as default as a compressed file (*\*.zip*) available thought URL [https://www.miteco.gob.es/es/cartografia-y-sig/ide/descargas/basedatospiezometria_tcm30-533415.zip](https://www.miteco.gob.es/es/cartografia-y-sig/ide/descargas/basedatospiezometria_tcm30-533415.zip).
+Coded again as input parameter *piezometry_url* in the *config.ini* configuration file.
+It points by default to a compressed file (*\*.zip*) available thought URL [https://www.miteco.gob.es/es/cartografia-y-sig/ide/descargas/basedatospiezometria_tcm30-533415.zip](https://www.miteco.gob.es/es/cartografia-y-sig/ide/descargas/basedatospiezometria_tcm30-533415.zip).
 This package is composed by two files:
-   - The first one contains information about piezometers and geographical locations (*WGS84*)
+   - The first one contains information about piezometers and geographical locations (with *geometry* as coordinate reference system)
    - The second one includes historical piezometrical measurements.

 ## Association criteria between input sampling locations and precipitations/piezometric files

 Only sources inside a 5 km buffer are taken into account.

 ### Precipitation
-Two criteria:
+Two criteria applied:
 1. Precipitation of the closest point to the sampling location.
 2. Interpolated precipitation by inverse distance weighting average method for sources closer or equal to 5 km.